cynotebo/KM-Workshop/Module 2.md

 There are a few interesting things to see in this file:

-1) First you will notice that the above WordLinker function is used to populate a List called preLoadedWords.
+1) First you will notice that the above WordLinker function is used to populate a List called *preLoadedWords*.
-2) Next, in the RunCustomEntitySearch function, we can see that the user can actually supply the set of words they want to use in the API call (inRecord.Data.ContainsKey("words")).
-If there is not a supplied list, the preLoadedWords will be used.
+2) Next, in the *RunCustomEntitySearch* function, we can see that the user can actually supply the set of words they want to use in the API call (inRecord.Data.ContainsKey("words")).
+If there is not a supplied list, the *preLoadedWords* will be used.
 3) A Regular Expression based mechanism is used to iterate through the text sent by the users to find phrases that match those of the dictionary.
 4) The function returns a JSON document that contains both a set of unique EntitiesFound as well as the individual Entities with their text location.